 Because dill grows quite tall, it's easily bowled over by strong gusts of wind.
 Protect tall dill plants from stormy weather by planting them close to your home or other protective structures.
 You can also provide additional support, like bamboo stakes, if wind is an issue in your area.

 When Should You Plant Dill?

-Direct seed dill once there's no longer a threat of frost.
-The plants are hardy and can withstand less than ideal conditions, but they don't tolerate freezing weather very well.
+Direct seed dill in springtime once there's no longer a threat of frost.
+The plants are pretty robust and can withstand less than ideal conditions, but they don't tolerate freezing weather very well.
 Seeds germinate between 60 and 70 degrees.
 Sow dill seeds every few weeks until the peak of summer when temperatures get too hot for seeds to germinate.

 Soil, Sunlight and Water Recommendations for Dill

-Dill likes a lot of sun, so place it in a location where it will get at least six hours of bright light.
+Dill likes a lot of sun, so place it in a location where it will get at least six hours of direct sun.
 If you're growing dill indoors, put it on or near a sunny windowsill.

 How to Harvest Dill

 Harvest dill early if you plan to use its tender, frilly foliage for cooking purposes.
 When the weather gets too hot, dill plants start to bolt.
 Bolting turns stems woody and unpalatable.
 You'll notice a plant is bolting when it starts to form thicker stems and eventually white flower clusters.